 (A) increase aspiration and encourage postsecondary continuation of training and education;

 (B) are an integral component of a student's personalized learning plan; and

-(i) applied or work-based learning opportunities, including career and technical education and internships;
+(i) applied or work-based learning opportunities, including career and career technical education and internships;

 (ii) virtual learning and blended learning;